Working with agencies that serve the socioeconomically disadvantaged:

 Hours & Deadlines

 CSP hours must be verified before they will be approved.
 This verification can take place electronically or via a CSP time card.
+NOTE: Student service hours may not be verified by family members or relatives.

 - Make sure the supervisor and/or agency agrees to verify your hours electronically.